nicolaleo/TAP_user_intention_prediction/README.md

 - **Using only the textual representation of the rule  (text embeddings as features) and add a custom classifier on top**
   - [04_train_features_extractor](04_train_features_extractor.ipynb) train a classifier on top the embedding representation
   - [enhanced text] add other dataset columns to the "name" column
-  - [embedding_model_finetuning] finetune the base embedding model with Contrastive Loss (class labels derived by the "goal")
+  - [05_embedding_model_finetuning](05_embedding_model_finetuning.ipynb) finetune the base embedding model with a Contrastive Loss (using the "goal" attribute for example).
+Only the simplest approach (anchor, positive) + MultipleNegativesRankingLoss implemented and evaluated
 - **Model Finetuning**
    - [Only last layer]
    - [Some layers]